 Reuel Colt Gridley

-Reuel Colt Gridley was born on January 23, 1829 in Hannibal, Missouri, a hometown he shares with Mark Twain.
-He served in the US military during the Mexican-American War, the same conflict in which the US Navy's Pacific Squadron was was commanded by Commodore Robert Stockton, the namesake of the city in which Gridely is buried.
+Reuel Colt Gridley was born on January 23, 1829, in Hannibal, Missouri, a hometown he shares with Mark Twain.
+He served in the U.S. military during the Mexican-American War, the same conflict in which the U.S. Navy's Pacific Squadron was commanded by Commodore Robert Stockton, the namesake of the city where Gridely is buried.

-In 1870, the Southern Pacific railroad company built a new line through the town of Modesto, granting it almost instant status as the commercial center of the county, and therefore its principle city.
+In 1870, the Southern Pacific railroad company built a new line through the town of Modesto, granting it almost instant status as the county's commercial center and, therefore, its principal city.
 Modesto remains the seat of Stanislaus County to this day.
 The Gridleys were preparing to move their home and business from Paradise to a newly purchased plot in Modesto when Reuel tragically died at age 40.

 The Sack of Flour

-Despite his strong ties to California, Reuel is best known for actions he took during his brief period living in Nevada.
-The events in Austin have been recorded in history books, but also immortalized by the author Mark Twain in a chapter of his seminal book "Roughing It".
+Despite his strong ties to California, Reuel is best known for his actions during his brief period living in Nevada.
+The events in Austin have been recorded in history books and immortalized by the author Mark Twain in a chapter of his seminal book "Roughing It."
 As previously mentioned, Twain and Gridley share the hometown of Hannibal, Missouri, and they appear to have known each other there, for in the book, Twain identifies Gridley as "a former schoolmate of mine."

-Nevada had remained with the Union during the war, and in fact had been brought to statehood in the midst of the conflict to supply the North with valuable silver.
-The Republican candidate won the race and Gridley held up his end of the bargain, marching the full distance carrying the sack, now decorated with red, white, and blue ribbons, while the town band followed behind him playing the tune and the other citizens sang its famous "Glory, glory Hallelujah" refrain.
+Nevada had remained with the Union during the war and was brought to statehood amid the conflict to supply the North with valuable silver.
+The Republican candidate won the race, and Gridley held up his end of the bargain, marching the full distance carrying the sack, now decorated with red, white, and blue ribbons, while the town band followed behind him, playing the tune and the other citizens sang its famous "Glory, glory Hallelujah" refrain.

 Once Gridley had made the requisite journey, the issue became what to do with the sack of flour itself.
 It is unclear whether Gridley himself or another bystander came up with the idea of auctioning off the sack for the benefit of the U.S. Sanitary Commission, which was operating hospitals for wounded Union troops, but it is known that Gridley was the one who conducted the auction.

-Gridely did not stop there however.
-He repeated the process in the state capital Carson City, then went on to Sacramento and San Francisco, and then even crossed the continent to the East Coast before arriving in St. Louis where a large gathering of Sanitary Commission supporters was being held.
-It was there that Gridley finally emptied the flour, baking it into cakes which he also sold for the benefit of the Commission.
+Gridley did not stop there, however.
+He repeated the process in the state capital Carson City, then went on to Sacramento and San Francisco, and then even crossed the continent to the East Coast before arriving in St. Louis, where a large gathering of Sanitary Commission supporters was being held.
+There, Gridley finally emptied the flour, baking it into cakes which he also sold for the benefit of the Commission.

-By the time he was finished, Gridley had raised some $275,000 by selling and reselling his famous sack of flour, the equivalent to several million 2019 dollars.
+By the time he was finished, Gridley had raised some $275,000 by selling and reselling his famous sack of flour, the equivalent of several million 2019 dollars.
 His generosity was not forgotten.

 Atop his monument, Gridley's hand rests on a sculpture of the sack that made him a hero.
 Below, the relief sculpture of a wheat stalk symbolizes the flour in the sack.